tnglemongrass/git-identity-checker/README.md

 - Open the project in Intellij, set breakpoints and click the debug icon.
 A new IntelliJ Community Edition window will open and stop on breakpoints.
-- There is also a log available, menu 'Help', 'Show log in files' (old UI also allows to open log in IDE), look for lines containing "GitIdentityChecker".
+- There is also a log available, menu 'Help', 'Show log in files', look for lines containing "GitIdentityChecker".

 ### Where is the code?